8. First Flyer‘s Final Flight

 Key Takeaways:

-• Orville Wright, the first person to fly a powered heavier-than-air craft, took his last flight as a passenger in 1944 aboard a Lockheed Constellation with Howard Hughes.
+• Orville Wright, the first person to fly a powered heavier-than-air craft, made his final flight as a passenger in 1944 at age 73, riding with Howard Hughes aboard a Lockheed Constellation.

-• Wright passed away four years later in 1948 at the age of 77 from a heart attack.
+• He died four years later, in 1948, at the age of 77 from a heart attack.

 See a mistake?
 Contact us.